AdamBoley/Viscosity-Calculator/README.md

 ## Testing on different devices

-PC, phone, laptop, tablets
+### PC

+### Smartphone

+### Laptop

+### Tablet

 ## Testing code

-HTML validator, CSS validator, JS validator, Lighthouse
+### HTML validation

+### CSS validation

+### JS validation

+### Lighthouse testing

 # Credits

+## Resources

+[This Stack Overflow question](https://stackoverflow.com/questions/8605516/default-select-option-as-blank) provided guidance on how to set a specific option element of a drop-down menu as the default, and how to make that default option disabled.

+ASTM Industry standard test method D445, obtained using Intertek's subscription to the ASTM Compass, was used to provide the equations used to determinability, repeatability, reproducibility, viscometer calibration and viscometer recalibration.

+[This W3 Schools page](https://www.w3schools.com/howto/howto_css_hide_arrow_number.asp) provided guidance on how to disable to arrows in number input elements.

+[The diagrams.net site](https://app.diagrams.net/) was used to construct flow charts to visually demonstrate how the calculation functions worked and interacted.

+[This MDN Web Docs page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toPrecision) provided guidance on how to use to the JavaScript toPrecision method

+The [Am I Responsive](http://ami.responsivedesign.is/#) site was used to generate the previews of the site as it appears on multiple devices.

+## Acknowledgements

-Ed Bradley from Tutor Support, who provided invaluable guidance on the conditional logic for the displayDeterminabilityFactor and determinabilityFactor functions, and on how to correctly get the value of input elements.
-This method was used to construct the functions for the repeatability and reproducibility calculations.
+Ed Bradley from Tutor Support, who provided invaluable guidance on the conditional logic for the determinabilty calculation functions, and on how to correctly get the value of input elements.
+These methods were later used to construct the functions for the repeatability and reproducibility calculations.
 Ultimately, I moved away from the suggested approach to use SWITCH statements, but the suggested approach provided a working first draft that allowed the project to progress.

-## Resources

-Setting a select element to blank by default: https://stackoverflow.com/questions/8605516/default-select-option-as-blank

-Industry standard test method D445, obtained using Intertek's subscription to the ASTM Compass.
-A copy is stored in the repository and may also be downloaded from the project's discussion page.

-Removing number input arrows: https://www.w3schools.com/howto/howto_css_hide_arrow_number.asp
+[Ronan McLelland](https://www.linkedin.com/in/ronanmcclelland/) - my Mentor, who proved invaluable in project planning, providing resources, and guidance on general JavaScript development principles.

+F.D.
+Bartholmew Boley - for his useful contributions to the development process.